hetznercloud/hcloud-cloud-controller-manager/docs/explanation/private-networks.md

 It is enabled by default, if a network configuration is supplied.
 It can be disabled by setting `HCLOUD_NETWORK_ROUTES_ENABLED` to `false`.

-To utilize this feature you need to use a CNI, which supports using native routing capability of the infrastructure.
+To utilize this feature you need to use a CNI, which supports using the native routing capability of the infrastructure.
 As an example, Cilium can be set to use the [`routing-mode: native`](https://docs.cilium.io/en/stable/network/concepts/routing/#native-routing).

 ### IP Range Considerations

 When using the route controller you need to make some considerations on the IP ranges for the cluster and service CIDR.
 By default, Kubernetes will allocate a `/24` subnet for each node.
 Depending on the amount of nodes you plan to add to the cluster you need to choose your cluster CIDR accordingly.

+#### Example Values

+- Private Network IP range: `10.0.0.0/8`
+- Subnet for Cloud Servers & Load Balancers: `10.0.0.0/24`
+- Cluster CIDR: `10.244.0.0/16`